 The private markets are decentralized and cannot be moderated if we can’t see them.
 If something is brought to our attention we can give out the moderation key to parties interested in volunteering to keep the markets commercial.
-The public markets like “BitBay” are decentralized for legal commerce and moderated for illegal activity.
+The public markets like “BitBay” are decentralized for legal commerce and monitored for illegal activity by the users themselves.
 A moderator cannot prevent a post before it happens although a moderator can remove a market, ban a user’s IP address, their wallet and various other identifying information such as their public key.

 Is there a feature list of BitBay Client somewhere?

 Is there a way to generate paper wallet for Bay?

 Yes.
 And the beauty of it – there’s no need for 3rd party software!
 Just print out your key1.private and key2.private files.
 Easy to follow video tutorial:

 What will be the price of 1 Bay in x time?

 No one knows for sure.
 Bay team does not speculate on price.
 Bay is one of